Wall Street Journal reporters object while opinion section prints Trump's letter to the editor - KTVZ

 “I think it’s very disappointing that our opinion section continues to publish misinformation that our news side works so hard to debunk,” one of the reporters said.
 “They should hold themselves to the same standards we do!”

+“Putting falsehoods and misinformation in your newspaper and website is a terrible disservice to your readers.
+It violates their trust and tarnishes your brand,” said Ken Herts, a veteran Journal executive, wrote on Twitter.
+Herts is now COO of The Lenfest Institute for Journalism.

+Herts was responding to a former deputy managing editor of the Journal, Bill Grueskin, who wrote, “Why didn’t the editorial page fact-check it, or delete the most egregious lies?
+Good question!”

-Similar disputes over differing standards have broken out in the past between the news and opinion camps.
+Similar disputes over differing standards have broken out in the past between the news and opinion camps and have sometimes spilled into public view.

 On Wednesday, some Journal newsroom staffers hinted at their dissatisfaction through retweets that were critical of the Trump letter.
 At least one reporter retweeted The Daily Beast’s Matt Fuller, who wrote, “Newspapers don’t exist so that powerful people can publish whatever lies they want.
 In fact, that may be one of the very opposite reasons newspapers exist.”